jfitzpatrick99/dicompipeline/README.md

 comes at a cost of 4 GB of memory just to load the dataset.
 As mentioned above it would possible to come up with a solution which did not do this but then this would likely be slower since more disk seeks would be needed to find the relevant files on disk when loading the batches.
+Another option would be to generate a second "filtered" dataset on disk up front which would use more disk space but save having to load all of the filenames into memory.

 ### If this pipeline were parallelized, what kinds of error checking and/or safeguards, if any, would you add into the pipeline?